- Hemorrhagic gastroenteritis is a sudden onset of profuse bloody diarrhea, often in an otherwise healthy dog.

 Diagnosing HGE in Dogs

-To diagnose hemorrhagic gastroenteritis, your veterinarian will first perform a complete head-to-tail physical examination and will take note of your dog’s medical history and current symptoms.
+To diagnose hemorrhagic gastroenteritis, your veterinarian will first perform a complete physical examination and will take note of your dog’s medical history and current symptoms.
 Your veterinarian may also recommend some diagnostic testing such as:

 Blood tests.
 These will be used to evaluate your dog’s red blood cell count, which can help diagnose hemorrhagic gastroenteritis.
 Blood work may also show other changes, such as a low protein level, which can indicate proteins are being lost through the gastrointestinal tract.